tmbo/rar-mfs/README.md

 ### Command line tool
 - EITHER download the prebuild binary which requires only an installation of a recent java version (>= 6)
-    1. download the prebuild jar from the [releases tab](https://github.com/tmbo/rar-mfs/releases)
+    1. download the prebuild jar from the releases tab ([latest](https://github.com/tmbo/rar-mfs/releases/download/v1.0/rar-mfs-1.0.jar))
     2. run `java -jar rar-mfs-1.0.jar --help`

     Using the prebuild jar, here is an example usage: